Syntax Document

 bool b2 = 'a' < 'b' // true

-// Get string length
+// get string length

 int len = s1.len()

-// Index access and modification
+// access and modify through index

-s1[0] = 72 // Modify the first character to 'H' (ASCII code 72)
+s1[0] = 72 // modify first character to 'H' (ASCII code 72)

-// String to byte array conversion
+// string and byte array conversion

 [u8] bytes = s1 as [u8]